-Another WPI professor, Jonathon Barnett, specifically pointed out that fire and structural damage "would not explain steel members in the debris pile that appear to have been partly evaporated in extraordinarily high temperatures."190 [149]
+Another WPI professor, Jonathon Barnett, specifically pointed out that fire and structural damage "would not explain steel members in the debris pile that appear to have been partly evaporated in extraordinarily high temperatures."190 [151]

 The note 190 appears in Dr. Griffin's original text.
-Elsewhere I have removed his notes to avoid confusion with my own, but I include it this time because it is important, and clarifies a source of misdirection on his part.
+Elsewhere the author has removed his notes to avoid confusion with those in this paper, but his note is included this time because it is important, and clarifies a source of misdirection on his part.
 The note reads:

 190 Glanz, "Engineers Suspect Diesel Fuel in Collapse of 7 World Trade Center."
 I have here quoted Glanz's paraphrase of Barnett's statement.
-[150]
+[152]